Timothy F. Geithner

 Masaaki Shirakawa was previously Governor of the Bank of Japan.
 He was appointed as Governor in April, 2008 and left the Bank in March 2013.
 He was also Vice-Chairman of the Board of Directors of the BIS since January 2011.
 Currently, he is professor at Aoyama-Gakuin University.
 He joined the Bank in 1972 and held key positions, including Executive Director in charge of monetary policy.
 Born in 1949, he studied economics at the University of Tokyo (B.A.) and at the University of Chicago (M.A.).
 He assumed Professorship at the Kyoto University School of Government from July 2006 to March 2008.

 Daniel K. Tarullo

-Daniel K. Tarullo returned to full-time teaching at Harvard Law School in January 2018 following more than eight years as a member of the Federal Reserve Board, from January 2009 to April 2017.
+Daniel K. Tarullo is a Professor of International Financial Regulatory Practice at Harvard Law School.
+He returned to full-time teaching in January 2018 following more than eight years as a member of the Federal Reserve Board, from January 2009 to April 2017.
 He retains his appointment as a Professor of Law at Georgetown and is also a Non-Resident Senior Fellow in Economic Studies at the Brookings Institution.